Oracle Java Audit

 Many organizations previously purchased Java SE licenses (per user or processor) before Oracle switched to a subscription model.

 • Why it Triggers Audits: Oracle knows that companies with pre-2023 Java licenses are in a transitional spot.
 Since Oracle no longer offers renewals for traditional Java SE licenses, any such customer either had to switch to the new model or is now out of compliance.
-Oracle may initiate a โ€œlicense reviewโ€ (also known as a soft audit) to check if you have any deployments beyond what your old license covered, or if you have continued using Java without subscribing after your support expired.
-Itโ€™s both a compliance check and a sales opportunity to encourage you to sign up for a subscription.
+Oracle may initiate a โ€œlicense reviewโ€ (a soft audit) to check if you have any deployments beyond what your old license covered, or if you have continued using Java without subscribing after your support expired.
+Itโ€™s both a compliance check and a sales opportunity to encourage you to subscribe.

 • How to Avoid This Trigger: